 (1.2 miles east of Seaside Amphitheater)

 Staying near Seaside, WaterColor, Seagrove, Grayton, or central 30A?
-This is usually your closest public night.
+This is usually your closest Tuesday public night.
+Start is 8:15 PM, length is 60 minutes, and the usual meeting area is Santa Clara Regional Beach Access.

 Map screenshot for Seagrove and Seaside public night area Open in Maps Reserve Seagrove Glow Necklaces